xanderstevenson/mistral-4-cisco/README.md

 ## **🔍 Objective**

-This project automates the **collection**, **analysis**, and **collaborative troubleshooting** of data from Cisco network devices using SSH and **Mistral AI**, combining real-time intelligence with persistent memory.
+This project automates the **collection**, **analysis**, and **collaborative troubleshooting** of data from Cisco network devices using SSH/Paramiko and **Mistral AI**, combining real-time intelligence with persistent memory.
 It utlizes both the Mistral AI API and Mistral AI Agents.
 Everything you need to run this is free: a free Mistral Account, free API plan, and free models.

 ### Key Goals:
 - Summarize device health and configurations.